 Discard leftover milk (fresh milk, formula milk, breast milk ) from the bottle to avoid feeding spoiled milk.
 Milk gets spoiled easily inside closed bottles.
-Never refrigerate/re-use left over milk for next feeding.
-Also don’t reheat formula milk if gets cold.
-Make another feeding with fresh powder and feed baby.
+Never refrigerate/re-use leftover milk for next feeding.
+Also, don’t reheat formula milk if gets cold.
+Make another feeding with fresh powder and feed the baby.

 7. Decide between formula milk and fresh milk

-Use formula milk or fresh milk as prescribed by doctor/pediatrician.
+Use formula milk or fresh milk as prescribed by doctor/paediatrician.
 There are many different brands of formula milk available in the market.
-Use formula milk as per baby’s age .
+Use formula milk as per baby’s age.
 Use and follow all instructions mentioned on formula milk pack.
-If giving fresh milk then make sure fresh milk is boiled and cooled before feeding it to baby.
+If giving fresh milk then make sure fresh milk is boiled and cooled before feeding it to the baby.

 8. Temperature of milk

-Always check temperature of milk before feeding it to baby.
+Always check the temperature of milk before feeding it to the baby.
 Never give milk without checking its temperature.
-For checking temperature drop some milk droplets on wrist of hand.
-Feed milk to baby only when its lukewarm and not very hot or cold.
+For checking temperature drop some milk droplets on the wrist of the hand.
+Feed milk to the baby only when its lukewarm and not very hot or cold.